Encyclopedia of axe types

 For decades traveling salesmen would go to hardware companies to try and get their company’s axes stocked on shelves.
 They would often carry small versions of their axes to show off their wares.
 They were often made of aluminum or wood to make them lighter and easier to lug around.

-These are still found by collectors, but certain mini-hatchets often also get mistaken for Salesman samples.
+These are still found by collectors, but certain mini-hatchets or sounding axes often also get mistaken for Salesman samples.

 Wood or aluminum versions of full-size axe heads were also used by salesmen for showing off axe models.